 - Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos, including sexting (sharing of nudes and semi-nudes).

-See appendix 4 for more information about peer-on-peer abuse.
+See appendix 4 for more information about child-on-child abuse.

-Procedures for dealing with allegations of peer-on-peer abuse
+Procedures for dealing with allegations of child-on-child abuse

 If a pupil makes an allegation of abuse against another pupil: